 M. S., executive director of the association, was introduced to Anderson Technologies by an active member of the association that is also a managed IT services client.
-This member arranged a free Onsite Cyber Security Training for new dentists, an educational workshop hosted by Mark Anderson, principal of Anderson Technologies.
+This member arranged an Onsite Cyber Security Training for new dentists, an educational workshop hosted by Mark Anderson, principal of Anderson Technologies.
 “She raved about the level and quality of service she had received, and since we had been having technology challenges, I decided to reach out,” explains M. S.

 These technology challenges included a finicky, frustrating email system in which emails mysteriously failed to send and/or be received.
 M. S. was working with another IT provider at the time, and although it never called itself a managed IT company, it charged a monthly fee in exchange for ongoing support.
 The company attempted to troubleshoot the issue multiple times but couldn’t solve the problem.

 In general, M. S. and the team felt they weren’t getting the time and attention they needed.
 “We are small, and we have a small budget, but we still need quality customer service and support from our IT vendor.
 We weren’t getting that, but that has completely changed since we have started working with Anderson Technologies,” she says.